cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/0.DS/2021-10-04-DS-Basic1-Data-Structures.md

 Linear structures can be thought of as having `two ends`.
 - “left” and the “right”
-- or “front” and the “rear”
+- “front” and the “rear”
 - “top” and the “bottom.”